hollasch/drives/README.md

 Developing
 ----------

-This project is managed with Visual Studio.
-It is built as a 64-bit application.
+This project is managed with Visual Studio, and is built as a 64-bit application.
 However, it is structured in a way that is friendly to add build setups from other environments.
 Here's the overall tree structure:

     +---src
     ^---build
-    |   ^---win
     ^---out
         ^---x64
             ^---Debug